 We at Zenkit are, of course, one of these companies.
-Not only is it our bread and butter, but as a team we’ve found great value in using project management tools as part of our daily repertoire and for bigger projects as well.
+Not only is it our bread and butter, but as a team, we’ve found great value in using project management tools as part of our daily repertoire and for bigger projects as well.

 In this article, we’ll be discussing what project management tools are and how they can be beneficial to the teams and people who use them.

 Project management tools are resources that help project managers and teams deliver projects from implementation to completion.
-They assist in organizing and simplifying processes, which allow you to optimize productivity and achieve maximum results.
+They assist in organizing and simplifying processes, which allows you to optimize productivity and achieve maximum results.

 While you can consider anything that helps execute a project as a project management tool (even a piece of paper and pen!), it commonly refers to the software and applications that allow you to schedule tasks and provide a database for information.
 They can also refer to the resources and processes that help to execute a project.

-You can get the tools as SaaS products, on-premise, and open source project management tools.
+You can get the tools as SaaS products, on-premise, and open-source project management tools.
 The features offered depend on the product’s level of sophistication, but common features of project management tools include the following: